department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div id="special-home" class="usa-accordion-content">

 **You'll need to submit evidence that shows:**
-- You're a Veteran or Servicemember with a permanent and totally disabling service-connected disability<br>
+- You're a Veteran or Servicemember with a qualifying permanent and totally disabling service-connected disability<br>
 [Find out if you have a qualifying service-connected disability](/housing-assistance/disability-housing-grants/), **and**
-- An Application in Acquiring Specially Adapted Housing or Special Home Adaptation Grant (VA Form 26-4555) [Download VA Form 26-4555](https://www.vba.va.gov/pubs/forms/vba-26-4555-are.pdf).<br>
+- An Application in Acquiring Specially Adapted Housing or Special Home Adaptation Grant (VA Form 26-4555)<br>
+[Download VA Form 26-4555](https://www.vba.va.gov/pubs/forms/vba-26-4555-are.pdf).<br>
 </div>
 </li>